Shin Godzilla (character): Design

 The fourth form of Shin Godzilla is very much akin to traditional designs, being fully bipedal, with a fully developed row of dorsal spines, and a much taller height compared to Shin's prior forms.
-The shade of skin for this form is a much darker black color with red glowing highlights around and those exposed parts of the body such as his neck, back and legs.
+The shade of skin for this form is a much darker black color with red glowing highlights around the exposed parts of the body such as his neck, back and legs.
 His face has no cheeks, no lips, but has multiple rows of jagged and gnarled teeth that are irregularly shaped and jut out from everywhere.
-Shin's eyes didn't possess any eyelids, but a protective nictating membrane would cover the eyes in case if any explosions happen close to the eyes.
+Shin's eyes didn't possess any eyelids, but a protective nictitating membrane would cover the eyes in case if any explosions happen close to the eyes.
 It used the membrane again when releasing the thermal flame and the atomic breath.
 The most well-known alteration to Shin Godzilla was the tail, which was double the height of the entire body.

-After being forcefully fed with a blood coagulant, Shin Godzilla went into a stage where his entire body freezes and shuts down, but to fight humans, it had to evolve to be like them, and his response was to spawn his own creatures on his tail, Shin Godzilla's fifth form takes on a humanoid appearance with Godzilla-like dorsal plates running up their spines, the models for the evolution show that the humanoids lack eyes, despite the concept art of the design originally having the humanoids possess them, with a large divide running down their cranium, these humanoid creatures were seen sprouting from the tail of the larger fourth form at the end of the film.
+After being forcefully fed with a blood coagulant, Shin Godzilla went into a stage where his entire body freezes and shuts down, but to fight humans, it had to evolve to be like them, and his response was to spawn his own creatures from his tail.
+Shin Godzilla's fifth form takes on a humanoid appearance with Godzilla-like dorsal plates running up their spines, the models for the evolution show that the humanoids lack eyes, despite the concept art of the design originally having the humanoids possess them, with a large divide running down their cranium.
+These humanoid creatures were seen sprouting from the tail of the larger fourth form at the end of the film.

-A deleted scene within the film showed the monster's ability could replicate through any matter separated from itself, in the scene where the JSDF investigate areas contaminated with radiation find a biomass, a mass of flesh, that was blown off from Shin Godzilla by the bunker-buster bombs, and this biomass had sprouted eyes and teeth.
+A deleted scene within the film showed the monster's ability could replicate through any matter separated from itself.
+In the scene where the JSDF investigate areas contaminated with radiation, they find a biomass, a mass of flesh that was blown off from Shin Godzilla by the bunker-buster bombs, and this biomass had sprouted eyes and teeth, but that was cut from the film as the filmmakers thought it would be "too disturbing" for audiences to watch.